best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

-It is easy to forget which parts of code have been commented out and why they have been commented.
+It is very easy to forget which parts of code have been commented out and why they have been commented.
-It introduces a human factor into the equation, which might not be accounted for if someone in the future is not aware of the commented-out code.
+A human factor is then introduced, which might not be accounted for if someone in the future is not aware of the commented-out code.
+This can introduce significant risk.
-This is likely to produce inconsistent runs of the same piece of code.
+It is likely to produce inconsistent runs of the same piece of code.
-This code might quickly become out of sync with the rest of the changes in the codebase,
+The code might quickly become out of sync with the rest of the changes in the codebase,
 as developers may not consider updating code that is commented out if they assume it is obsolete.

-You should instead use appropriate control flow (such as `if/else` statements) to determine when these sections should be run.
+You should instead use appropriate control flow (such as `if/else` statements) to determine when sections of code should be run.
-When changes are required between individual runs of your analysis, you should consider [defining these options in a dedicated configuration file](configuration.md).
+Consider [defining these options in a dedicated configuration file](configuration.md) when changes are required between individual runs of your analysis.
+Using configuration files means that developers do not need to edit the code base to change the behaviour of your pipeline.
+Instead, they can just update the configuration.

-In summary, you should use comments sparingly but purposefully.
+In summary, use comments sparingly but purposefully.
 Make sure comments:

-- explain **why** certain things are done, in order to provide context around the decisions that you have made
+- explain **why** certain things are done, in order to provide context around the decisions that you have made.
-- do not echo what your code is already telling the reader
+- do not repeat what your code is already telling the reader.
-- are accurate and still relevant after code changes
+- are accurate and still relevant after code changes.

 (docstrings)=
 ## Docstrings

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.
 Docstrings are specialised multi-line descriptions that appear at the start of a function definition and are the de facto way of documenting these individual components.

-In practice they can be either strings (as in Python docstrings) or comments (as in R).
+In practice they can be either strings (as in Python docstrings) or comments (as in R comments).
 Note that module or script level docstrings are also commonly used (usually at the top of the module file in the case of Python).
 Use of docstrings keeps the documentation of your code closely associated with the relevant sections of code.
 This close association means it is easier to keep documentation up to date as changes are introduced to the code.